 A different standard for a different types of asset

-After last year’s craze with digital currencies, the new ambassadors for blockchain virality are crypto-collectible projects such as CryptoPunks, CryptoAlpacas and of course CryptoKitties, all of which run on the Ethereum ERC-721 standard for non-fungible (unique) assets.
+After last year’s craze with digital currencies, the new ambassadors for blockchain virality are crypto-collectible projects such as CryptoPunks, CryptoAlpacas and, of course, CryptoKitties, all of which run on the use non-fungible (unique) tokens to represent their assets.

-Such projects are basically digitizing the very essence of the sports cards hobby, which is the joy of owning something unique and the thrill of comparing it to others.
+Such projects are basically digitizing the very essence of the sports cards hobby, which is the joy of owning something unique and the thrill of comparing it and trading it with others.
 Even though card editions are issued in many hundreds of (equal) pieces, as soon as they land into new owner’s hands, their value cannot be measured as a static feature.
-Even more so if they undergo a unique personalization act, such as an autograph by a featured athlete.
+Even more so if they undergo a unique personalization act, such as an autograph by the featured athlete.

 A few of the one-of-a-kind CryptoPunks gang.
 Source: CryptoPunks.